CosmWasm/cosmwasm/contracts/ibc-reflect-send/README.md

 Upon a successful connection, it will send a `WhoAmI` packet to find the address on the remote chain and store it locally to answer all queries.

-It contains 4 methods in `HandleMsg`:
+It contains 4 methods in `ExecuteMsg`:

 - `UpdateAdmin` - to change which account can send
 - `SendMsgs` - to send a packet full of `CosmosMsg` to the remote chain over the